makeabhishek/Wave-Equation/Introduction.md

 **We can move in the gradient direction to reach to the minimum.**
 The image shows the countour lines of the objective function.
 One idea would be to move in the sttepest descent direction of the objective funstion.
 So it is the negative gradient of the objective funtion w.r.t. two material parameters.
 So the intutive answer would be to walk along gradinet of the objective funetion.

-## How to find optimum search direction
+## How to find optimum search direction?
 We simply take a look, how the objective function in the visicinity of our intial model changes when we add a small perturbation $\delta m_1$ in any direction.
 Now we are assuming that these perturbations are very small, we can expand this expression in to a Taylor series.
 So we can approximate this by the value of the objective function at our starting point $E m_1$ plus the linear term (\delta m_1) of the Taylor series expansion, i.e. $\delta m_1 \frac{\partial E}{\partial m}_1$ and the gradient of objecive function w.r.t. material parametes plus quadratic term.
 In the expression $\delta m_1$ is a vector so quadratic term is written in term of transpose multiplied by second derivative of objective function w.r.t. material parameters.

 $E(m_1 + \delta m_1) \approx E(m_1) + \delta m_1 \delta m_1 \frac{\partial E}{\partial m}_1 + \frac{1}{2}\delta m_1^T H_1 \delta m_{1}$ So this is a Taylor expension in multiple dimensions.